moss-l/bhs-js-testing/elements-of-stylish-code.md

-In the explicit arguments version, as soon as we go to call `scoreFitness` we will realize we need a population argument and the only way to get a population is to call `initializePopulation` first.
+In the explicit arguments version, as soon as we go to call `scoreFitness` we will realize we need a population argument and the only way to get a population is to call `initializePopulation` first so we will be naturally prevented from making this mistake.

 Similarly with the global variables version we need to be much more careful to clear out the global variables at appropriate times if we